 With landscapes that look like they popped right out of a fairytale, Hallstatt in winter is an idyllic destination.
 It’s a great place to visit at any time of the year, however, the blanket of snow that envelops the town in winter makes it even more charming.
 This alpine village is truly an Austrian treasure waiting to be discovered.

 Whether for a day’s trip or more, let yourself marvel at the historic treasures and natural beauty of Hallstatt.
 And if you want extra excitement, ski resorts offer a series of thrilling winter sports that keep you warmer.

-I think you would also love to check other amazing destinations in Austria:
+I think you would also love to check out other amazing destinations in Austria:

 - Salzburg in Winter Guide and top things to do